Your Right to Choose a Repair Shop After an Insurance Claim

 Don't Rush the Process

 Initial insurance estimates are often intentionally low.
-Research shows that patient, well-documented claims can result in significantly better settlements.
+Modern vehicles — especially those with ADAS sensors and cameras — can carry hidden repair costs that only surface mid-repair.
 Take your time, gather evidence, and don't sign any release forms until repairs are fully completed to your satisfaction.

 Smart Savings Made Simple!